-- Regularly report to the Board and Senior team on equality and diversity matters and the performance and participation of different groups of apprentices - Regularly review the policy and procedures that promote and protect equality and diversity - Make Subcontractor Partners aware of their personal obligations to avoid discrimination, in accordance to the policy - Organise or access opportunities that foster a culture of equality for all - Monitor procedures and activities to ensure the effectiveness of Davies Learning Solutions 's approach - Take into account the needs of all, particularly those with protected characteristics

-Take positive action to redress unjustified disparities in training and / or employment.
+- Regularly report to the Board and Senior team on equality and diversity matters and the performance and participation of different groups of apprentices. - Regularly review the policy and procedures that promote and protect equality and diversity. - Make Subcontractor Partners aware of their personal obligations to avoid discrimination, in accordance with the policy. - Organise or access opportunities that foster a culture of equality for all. - Monitor procedures and activities to ensure the effectiveness of Davies Learning Solutions's approach. - Account for the needs of all, particularly those with protected characteristics. - Take positive action to redress unjustified disparities in training and / or employment.